Lukla Airport Flight Delays Weather

 Such sensitive conditions lead to flight delays and in extreme cases, flight cancellation.

 Alternatives include a flight to Ramechhap airport, an airport in the Tama river valley of eastern Nepal.
 Starting on with your trek early, a week-long hike via Jiri will lead you to Lukla and onto the Everest trail.
 Conversely, a helicopter flight from Kathmandu will land you directly at the foot of Everest.
 But, where’s the fun in that, right?

 A word of advice

 With chances of delay, the Kathmandu-Lukla flight will test your perseverance.
 Make sure you have cash in hand, a book, or better a phone with full juice.
 This will be a keep busy for a mundane wait at the airport.

-Similarly, remember to acclimatize yourself with the Lukla climate as you will have already breached the 2800-meter mark.
+Similarly, remember to acclimatize yourself to the Lukla climate as you will have already breached the 2800-meter mark.

 While facts about one of the most extreme airports in the world might be dispiriting, very few accidents have happened and the most recent dates back almost 8 years to 2011.
 This emphasizes the fact that authorities involved in airport operations at Tenzing Hillary airport in Lukla have come a long way in ensuring passenger safety.
-This to stress that tourists coming to this region are vital and their safety and well being is a priority.
+This stresses that tourists coming to this region are vital and that their safety and well-being are a priority.